How to Manage if the Recall Fails

 - DO NOT chase the dog when it runs off if you are on your own.
 If you are on open land and you can see the dog in the distance then go towards that direction.
 As soon as you lose sight of the dog stop walking.
+Make sure you can still see the point where the dog left you as they may head back there.
 If its a forest do not run after the dog at all.
 Remember, the chase will not have gone in a straight line so your dog could be anywhere.

 - If there are two of you then one stays where the dog ran off from and the other walks towards where the dog was last seen.
 Both calling or using the whistle in turns.

 - Staying put is very important because the dog can find his way back.
 However, if you run off blindly and the dog comes back then it will be pure luck if you run into each other again in a forest.